In Tribute To Barbara Bush, Add These Great 20th Century Novels To Your Literary Bucket List

 Part madman, counterculture guru, and 1960’s prophet, author Ken Kesey captured the cold brutality of the treatment of the mentally ill in America in One Flew Over the Cuckoo’s Nest.
 The novel follows the tragicomic ordeal of Randle Patrick McMurphy, a Korean war hero and petty criminal who decides he would be more comfortable in a mental hospital than prison after he is convicted of several minor crimes.
 Unfortunately, he butts heads with the dictatorial Nurse Ratched, who rules the institution with an iron fist, which results in life-altering consequences for the irrepressible McMurphy.

 Kesey’s novel was adapted into a Broadway play starring Kirk Douglas, who also purchased the film rights to the book.
-Kirk’s son, Michael Douglas, produced the film version of One Flew Over the Cuckoo’s Nest, which became only the second film to win all five major Academy Awards, including Best Picture, Best Actor, Best Actress, Best Director and Best Adapted Screenplay.
+Kirk’s son, Michael Douglas, produced the film version of One Flew Over the Cuckoo’s Nest, which became only the second film to win all five major Academy Awards, including Best Picture, Best Actor, Best Actress, Best Director, and Best Adapted Screenplay.
 Jack Nicholson’s Best Actor Oscar in the lead role as McMurphy is considered one of the highlight’s of his distinguished career.

 To Kill a Mockingbird by Harper Lee – First published in 1960

 Harper Lee’s novel has been universally praised as a classic of 20th century American literature, winning the Pulitzer Prize for Fiction in 1961.
 Remarkably, To Kill a Mockingbird was the author’s first novel.
 Lee, who had moved from her hometown of Monroeville, Alabama, to New York City, where she worked as an airlines reservation clerk, was determined to peruse a career as a writer.
-As related by an article from Business Insider, in December 1956, Lee received a gift of one-year’s wages from a group of friends, along with the following note, “You have one year off from your job to write whatever you please.
+As related by an article from Business Insider, in December 1956, Lee received a gift of one year’s wages from a group of friends, along with the following note, “You have one year off from your job to write whatever you please.
 Merry Christmas.”

-Lee was able to write To Kill a Mockingbird, a tale of the segregationist south told from the point of view of six-year-old Jean Louise Finch.
+Lee was able to write To Kill a Mockingbird, a tale of the segregationist south told from the point of view of 6-year-old Jean Louise Finch.
 In Lee’s novel, an innocent black man is accused of raping a young white woman.
 Against the wishes of many of the town’s racially prejudiced citizens, Jean’s father, Atticus Finch, agrees to defend the man, which leads to a tragic outcome for the defendant and the father of his accuser.
 By presenting her story through the eyes of a child, Harper Lee was able to convey the evils of racial hatred.
 The critically acclaimed film adaptation of To Kill a Mockingbird was nominated for eight Academy Awards, and Gregory Peck won the Best Actor Oscar for his portrayal of Atticus Finch.

 Nineteen Eighty-Four by George Orwell – First published in 1949